Buying real estate in Kano?

 What places are the smartest $200k buys in Kano as of 2026?

-As of early 2026, the smartest neighborhoods to buy at the $200k level in Kano include established, connected middle-density areas like Tarauni, Rijiyar Zaki, Gyadi-Gyadi, Hotoro, Dakata, and Kawo, where you get a balance of livability and resale potential without paying the premium for GRA labels.
+As of early 2026, the smartest neighborhoods to buy at the $200k level (about 269 million naira) in Kano are Tarauni, Rijiyar Zaki, Gyadi-Gyadi, Hotoro, and Kawo, because they sit in the sweet spot between affordability and established livability.

 What can I buy with $300k in Kano in 2026?